Describe your image

 As an au pair you may work up to 35 hours per week, usually Monday to Friday, plus 1 to 2 evenings babysitting per week.

 Most au pairs work a split shift consisting of a morning shift, free time during the day and then an afternoon shift.
-Pocket money starts from £100 per week.
+You will be paid a weekly pocket money.
+This amount varies depending on your chosen country.

-You will have lots of free time to explore London (and beyond) during your free time.
+You will have lots of free time to explore your hometown.
 You will get 2 full days off per week, usually over the weekend.
 You are entitled to 4 weeks’ paid holiday for every 12 months spent with the family, with their agreement.
 You should also have all public holidays off.

 Once we’ve received your application we’ll find a time to speak, where we can get to know you better and start matching you with suitable families..